 Ama Kyei: Waters Whisper (Finland-Sweden-Ghana)

-Sat 14 March at 1 p.m. in Finnish & 3 p.m. in Swedish (Bravo!
-Festival opening), Stoa Helsinki (tickets on sale at the end of January at lippu.fi)
+Sat 14 March at 1 p.m. in Finnish Tickets & 3 p.m. in Swedish Tickets (Bravo!
+Festival opening), Stoa

-Sun 22 March at 11:30 am in English, WeeGee Exhibition Center, Espoo (free, no reservations)
+Sun 22 March at 11.30 a.m. in English, Children's Museum Festival, Exhibition Centre WeeGee, Espoo (

 Thu, March 19, at 9:30 a.m. & 10:45 a.m. in Swedish, Vindängen, Espoo.
 Reservations HERE